jayinc/docs/content/slu-examples/example-configuration/voice-faq.md

 # Complete SAL sources
 Things to note:
-1. For each intent, the phrases that capture the intent are all grouped to the same list.
+1. For each intent, the phrases that capture the intent are all grouped to a list.
 For example, the `hello` intent phrases are all in the same list that is assigned to the variable `hello_phrases`.
 2. The intents are all collected together to another list, called `all_intents`.
 3. The last line of the configuration that says `$all_intents`, is the "entry point" for the [template expansion algorithm](/slu-examples/semantics#template-expansion).
 (Don't worry, this is an advanced topic that new users can safely ignore.)